Looking for a power-scalable low pass field for 630-meters? I’ve received a lot of questions about low pass filters in the last few days.

 Try these values for a 5-pole Chebyshev filter with 50 ohms in and out (DC blocked configuration) from John Molnar, WA3ETD / WG2XKA:

 L2 14.5 uH

 Type-2 iron powder ferrite works well.
 Scale the cores for power levels.
 You can use this calculator to determine the number of turns needed.

 Capacitors should be pulse-rated WIMA’s or silver mica transmitting varieties.
 Mix and match values to achieve C2 value.
-Lowest available tolerances are best but I don’t fear 5% capacitors.
+Lowest available tolerances are best.
 I prefer higher voltages on caps than are necessary.
 A 100W PA is about 100V peak into 50 ohms.
 I, personally, would still use a 500V silver mica capacitor.
 Doing so enhances long term survivability because the capacitors are really abused in low pass filters.